verschwoerhaus/OpenTripPlanner-data-container/README.md

 8. deploy.sh

-Builds a data container, starts it, starts either latest or user defined version (with env variable OLD_TAG) of otp and runs a routing tests to verify that the data container looks ok.
+Builds a data container, starts it, starts either latest or user defined version (with env variable OTP_TAG) of otp and runs a routing tests to verify that the data container looks ok.
 If tests pass the fresh data container is pushed to Dockerhub.